Volunteer

 You can help us in many different ways.

-Volunteers are the backbone of the Land Trust.
-We are extremely fortunate many dedicated volunteers bring their energy and talents to ensure the protection and appreciation of Bloomfield’s natural resources.
+Volunteers are the backbone of the Traprock Ridge Land Conservancy (TRLC).
+We are extremely fortunate many dedicated volunteers bring their energy and talents to ensure the protection and appreciation of our region’s natural resources.
 The all-volunteer Board of Directors oversees committees where the work is done.
 From land acquisition and membership to property management and stewardship, volunteers handle every aspect of the Land Trust’s operations.

 If there is not a volunteer to do a task, the task does not get done.
 And there is much to do!
 It’s very rewarding to be part of saving our natural resources and protecting our environment for future generations.
 It’s also easy to get started: contact us or check the volunteer box on the printable mail-in membership/volunteer form